dustdustinthewind/IntralismQoLMod/README.md

 ### Working on
 - Test Map from current time
+- Add Shift key modifier to BPM scroll to scroll faster.

 ### TO DO / Feature Wishlist (Feel free to [request](https://github.com/FlyingRabidUnicornPig/IntralismQoLMod/issues))
 - Open last edited map